AloiDavide/Endless-Speculation-test/src/site/notes/Blue Truths/Rondo of Magic and Rhymes.md

 > [!note]+ Knowledge of the loops
-> Every meta character who sees and references events from multiple episodes is somebody who is aware of the bottled letters in reality.
+> Every meta character who sees and references events from multiple episodes is somebody who is aware of the [[Bottled letters\|bottled letters]] that have been found in the future.
 >
 > This would include:
 > - Sayo as Beatrice, Kanon and Shannon